 Hello Readers.
 So going kind of off what I wrote about last week, and more off of what I wrote for my first post in my other blog, I decided to rant a little on Princes, specifically Disney princes and the ones that I like and the ones that I dislike.

-So, as in my other blog, I discussed the movie "Tangled".
+So, on my other blog, I discussed the movie "Tangled".
 This is one of my favourite movies, mostly because the "prince" actually does something to help the princess achieve her goals, or to save her life.
 That one fact pretty much separates the Disney princes I love from those that I hate.
 Before I watched Tangled, my favourite Disney prince was undoubtedly the Prince from Sleeping Beauty, Prince Philip.
 He fell in love with Aurora even before he knew that she was a princess, and he was willing to throw away his father's favour and the future arranged marriage that his family had set up, in order to be with her.
 I'm a sucker for romances like that.
 When the truth is discovered that Aurora is the princess, who had just been hidden away for her safety, it should have been happy.
 Instead, Aurora gets kidnapped, and the whole kingdom gets placed under a sleeping spell, with the exception of Philip.
-Philip then goes and saves Aurora, fighting through a field of thorns, and eventually getting captured, and after escaping (with some help from the fairy godmother's) challenges Maleficent who battles him in dragon form.
+Philip then goes and saves Aurora, fighting through a field of thorns, and eventually getting captured, and after escaping (with some help from the fairy godmothers) challenges Maleficent who battles him in dragon form.
 It is only after this that he kisses Aurora and wakes her and breaks the spell that allows everyone else to wake up.
 This journey he takes, as well as his courage gives Philip top marks in my book.
 In comparison to Snow White's prince, who basically just stumbles upon her sleeping form and decides to kiss her...LAME!!

 I know that the Disney version comes from the Grim Brother's fairy tales, which are dark and mostly twisted (I have a book of a few of their stories) and as much as I love the Grim tales, I much prefer the Disney version of Sleeping Beauty, because the Prince remains courageous and brave, instead of a rapist....Anywho, so the Disney version is better.